VIJAY-GADRE/Titanic_Survival_Prediction/README.md

 # Titanic_Survival_Prediction_Algorithm

-Steps:-
+## I'm a Husband, Father, Developer, and Teacher!!

-1. Import the relevant libraries.
+- 1. Import the relevant libraries.

-2. Preprocess the Raw Data:-
+- 2. Preprocess the Raw Data:-
     i.
 Variables of Interest
     ii.
 Checking for Missing Values
     iii.
 Dealing with Missing Values